Fatherhood can be an incredibly challenging yet fulfilling and rewarding journey.

 Watch Sports with Them

-If you’re planning to watch your favorite sports on TV, let them tag along.
+Let them tag along if you’re planning to watch your favorite sports on TV.
 Sit together with your favorite snacks.

-While they might not seem interested at the beginning, want to do something else, or ask you tons of questions, don’t snap at them.
+While they might not seem interested initially, want to do something else, or ask you many questions, don’t snap at them.

-Patiently explain the game’s rules, make it fun for them, and who knows, maybe you can take them to the stadium to watch the next game together.
+Patiently explain the game’s rules, make it fun for them, and maybe you can take them to the stadium to watch the next game together.

 Read to Your Toddler